Aztol/UNIL---Kaggle-DS-ML-competition/README.md

 ## Results

+Before looking at the results, you can download our trained model with this link.
+You can use the codel of "camemBERT_loader.py" to make prediction with it.

+Model : https://www.swisstransfer.com/d/b67892b3-3a75-4120-ae4a-bd00debcc705 <span style="color:red">expires on 17-01-2024</span>

 As said above, we started which an accuracy of .527 which is not bad.
-After 22 submissions, we reached our overall best score of .577 accuracy.
+After 22 submissions, we reached our overall best score of .584 accuracy on Kaggle.
 Sadly we couldn't manage to go further.
 Let's break down the metrics of our best run.

 | | Best Run |